-How safe is to visit Canada now?
+How safe is it to visit Canada now?

 Canada is at warning level 4 by the CDC organization.
-Any kind of traveling to Canada is not recommended due to high risk of getting and spreading COVID-19.
+Any kind of traveling to Canada is not recommended due to the high risk of getting and spreading COVID-19.
 (CDC.gov)

 Like other places around the world, the Canadian tourism industry has taken a massive hit during this time.
 As noted by many news reports, the industry has been in terrible shape since the start of this pandemic.